tom-james-watson/wtp-ext/README.md

 Here are the major pieces of functionality I would like to add:

-* Use the [libdweb Filesystem API](https://github.com/mozilla/libdweb#filesystem-api) to allow for persistence of webtorrents accross browser sessions.
 * Add better control over how long visited websites are seeded.
-Currently they are all seeded for the duration of the browser session unless manually deleted from the torrent manager.
+Currently they are all seeded forever unless manually deleted from the torrent manager.
 * Add the ability to create and seed websites directly from the extension.

 ## Running the WebTorrent Protocol Handler extension